egvijayanand/dotnet-maui-templates/src/MauiTemplatesCLI/overview.md

 Additional parameters for **App** project:

+MVVM is a delightful and development-friendly design pattern to work with.
+To support this, a new parameter has been introduced:

+* `-mvvm` | `--use-mvvm` - Default is `false`

+*Note: Opting for this MVVM option will not have any impact on the Web-based AppModels such as Blazor syntax (Hybrid) / Razor syntax.*

 The target for the Windows platform can be either `Package` (MSIX) or `Unpackaged`.
 By default, it is set as `Package`, this can be overridden while creating the project by including the below parameter:

 * `-wu` | `--windows-unpackaged` - Default is `false`